-After IP, the Internet of Things (IoT) became the next gamechanger in building management evolutions, BMS expert Martin Feder says.
+After IP, the Internet of Things (IoT) became the next gamechanger in building management system evolutions, BMS expert Martin Feder says.
 IP and IoT, along with related technologies including advanced data analytics, enable smart buildings and help break down the silos in facility management.

 Connected and integrated building optimizations are fueling the rapid evolution of today’s buildings.
 New ways of powering devices and transmitting data is a key trend in this evolution.